 Install the new blade.
 Slide it into the metal channel.
 Stretch it and reinstall the metal clip.

-Remove paint specks and labels with a razor blade mounted in a holder.
+Hard-to-clean windows tips - Remove paint specks and labels with a razor blade mounted in a holder.
 Always use a new blade to avoid scratching the glass.
 Wet the window first and push the blade across once.
 Rinse the blade and repeat on the next section to avoid trapping debris under the blade that could scratch the glass.
 Don’t use a razor blade on tempered glass.

 Clean tough glass stains and built-up mineral deposits from shower doors and other glass surfaces using mild household abrasives and an ordinary power drill.